 NASA is testing an inflatable bedroom for astronauts at the International Space Station.
 The 13ft pod which Nasa aims to install by 2015, has been designed by Las Vegas-based company Bigelow Aerospace.
 The price is pretty perturbing tho: a 60-day stay will cost £15.6m.
 Ouch!

 Surfer, Garrett McNamara, who holds the title for the biggest wave ever surfed, broke his own record in February when he surfed an incredible 100ft wave off the coast of Nazare in Portugal.
 This was the spot where the 45-year-old Hawaiian set his last record on a wave measuring 90ft, back in 2011.

 March 16 will see Alton Towers launch its biggest ride to date.
 The name of the new ride isn’t yet known (insiders are using the code name, Secret Weapon 7,) but it promises to have a drop of 30m.

 Forking out for fresh air in Beijing

 March is the month that British Airways starts flying from Gatwick to Sri Lanka.
-The flight may be 12 and a half hours but at the end of the journey, you’ll find palm fringed beaches, treasured temples, verdant vegetation, happy herds of elephants, and brightly coloured saris, in spades.
+The flight may be 12 and a half hours but at the end of the journey, you’ll find palm-fringed beaches, treasured temples, verdant vegetation, happy herds of elephants, and brightly colored saris, in spades.